bjornmeansbear/lectureScripts/ASustainableDesigner.md

    - A Pessimistic interpretation?
    - An Optimistic interpretation?

-((show lots of examples of my work as I say these things, quickly click through them))
+((Click through lots of examples of my work as I say these things))

-"Sustainable design does not exist" initially was a pessimistic "fourth way."
-Is design really all just trash? does design just create waste so nothing is sustainable?
+"Sustainable design does not exist" was first a pessimistic "fourth way."
+Is design all just trash? does design create waste period, so nothing is sustainable?
 Or, literally, sustainable design is not a thing: anything you are making is unmaking so much else.
-I wasn't seeing useful opportunity from my other directions; I was coming at this from a discouraged point of view.

 ((Victor Papanek there are some disciplines more dangerous? slide))